 - a.
 Default ground resistance (Rg) values for ozone, based on Zhang et al. (2003), are used.
-For the ocean domain, these values are adjusted by lowering them to obtain more realistic dry deposition velocities (e.g., Charusombat et al., 2010; Wu et al., 2011; Zhang et al., 2002), leading to more accurate surface concentration estimates over the ocean. - b.
+For the oceanic domain, the Rg value for ozone was reduced from 2000 s.m-1 to 1000 s.m-1 to obtain dry deposition velocities more consistent with those reported in the literature (e.g., Charusombat et al., 2010; Wu et al., 2011; Zhang et al., 2002).
+The default resistance led to values that underestimated ozone deposition and caused an overestimation of surface ozone concentrations over oceans.
+This adjustment better reflects the higher reactivity and solubility of ozone in oceanic surfaces, improving the accuracy of simulated concentrations. - b.
 The friction velocity (u) is a crucial parameter for calculating aerodynamic resistance (ra).
-According to Padro et al. (1991), the equation used to calculate ra requires that the Richardson number be maintained below 0.21 under stable conditions.
+According to Padro et al. (1991), the equation used to calculate ra requires that the Richardson number (Rib) be maintained below 0.21 under stable conditions.
 This is particularly important in tropical forested areas with weak mean winds, where both u and deposition velocity are often lower than those reported in the literature (e.g. Adon et al., 2013; Zhang et al., 2003).
+For our simulation, we recalculated u from interactive u provided by the CLM4.5 scheme, to ensure compliance with this criterion, imposing minimum thresholds of 0.4 m.s-1 in forests and 0.1 m.s-1 in savannas, based on statistical analysis, showing that Rib > 0.21 for u below these values, consistent with Adon et al. (2013).
+While the 0.4 m.s-1 threshold may seem high compared to other studies, such as temperate forest studies (e.g., Flechard et al., 2011), tropical African forests typically experience weaker winds and higher atmospheric stability, justifying a higher threshold in this region.
+Moreover, at the spatial resolution of RegCM and with parameterized convection, modeled wind speeds and u are uncertain since intermittent subgrid thermal gusts are not resolved, which can lead to an underestimation of the effective u.
+Hence, these minimum thresholds represent a pragmatic correction applied only within the dry deposition calculations to avoid unrealistic aerodynamic resistances and associated biases in deposition velocities.
+This correction does not affect u used elsewhere in the model.

-To ensure compliance with this criterion, we have set a lower threshold of 0.4 m/s for u in forests and 0.1 m/s in savannas, based on our statistical analysis. - The wet deposition flux is initially parameterized following the approach developed in the MOZART chemistry transport model (Emmons et al., 2010; Horowitz et al., 2003).
+The wet deposition flux is initially parameterized following the approach developed in the MOZART chemistry transport model (Emmons et al., 2010; Horowitz et al., 2003).
 26 CBM-Z tracers are considered for wet removal through large-scale and convective precipitation processes.
 Compared to Shalaby et al. (2012) and Ciarlo et al. (2021), we substantially improve the wet deposition parameterizations by developing a new interface which directly uses cloud to rainwater production and precipitation rate terms taken from both the Nogherotto et al. (2016) stratiform and the Tiedtke (1989) convective rain rates.
+This enhances the interaction between atmospheric chemistry and convective precipitation processes in African tropical rainy seasons, yielding wet deposition estimates closer to literature values (e.g., Delon et al., 2010; Ossohou et al., 2021).